datachainlab/parlia-elc/SPEC.md

 }
 ```

-## ConsensusState
+## Consensus state

 The Parlia client tracks the timestamp (block time), the hashes of the validator sets for the current and previous epochs, and the commitment root for all previously verified consensus states.
-The commitment root is a storage root of the account corresponding to the IBC store address in the ClientState.
+The commitment root is a storage root of the account corresponding to the IBC store address in the client state.

 ```typescript
 interface ConsensusState {